Domestic land snails: Achatina. Snail at home, what it needs

 Thus, caring for Achatina snails at home does not require much effort.

-Did you know?Snails can carry on their shell a load that is 10 times their own weight.
+Did you know?Snails can carry a load on their shell that is 10 times their own weight.

 Diseases: prevention and treatment

-How many live at home
+How long do they live at home?

-Is it possible to take
+Is it possible to pick it up?

-Such a pet will not create much trouble for the owner.
+Such a pet will not create much trouble for the owner

 How to keep Achatina snails at home